me701/homework_gui_guessing_game/README.md

 ## Bonus

-  - +1 if you add in a helper "hint" after each wrong turn.
-One possibility is to randomly select an unknown digit and same something about it.
+  - +1/2 if you add in a helper "hint" after each wrong turn.
+One possibility is to randomly select an unknown digit and to say something about it.
 For example, if the number is 3412 and the user guesses wrong and sees 3XX2, you could select the 4 and tell the user the digit is even or it's less than 5, etc.

-  - +1 if you can determine what number of turns leads to a user winning 50% of the time on the average.
+  - +1/2 if you can determine what number of turns leads to a user winning 50% of the time on the average.
 This is not a GUI question, but it's an interesting one.
-Confirm your result through simulation!
+You must confirm your result through simulation!